US piles on sanctions pain against Iran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: The United States piled new sanctions on Iran’s already crippled economy on Friday and defended the killing of a top Iranian leader, saying he had been planning an “imminent” attack on US embassies.
+WASHINGTON: The United States piled new sanctions on Iran´s already crippled economy Friday and defended the killing of a top Iranian leader, saying he had been planning an "imminent" attack on US embassies.

 The sanctions, announced at the White House, marked the latest salvo in a US-Iranian confrontation that risked sliding into war a week ago with the deadly US drone attack on general Qasem Soleimani, who was by some measures the second most influential person in Iran.